Ronald C. White: A. Lincoln: A Biography

-White authored A. Lincoln: A Biography in 2009 during the bicentennial of Lincoln's birth.
+A. Lincoln: A Biography was published in 2009 during the bicentennial of Lincoln's birth.
 It was a New York Times, Washington Post, and Los Angeles Times bestseller.
 USA Today stated, "If you read one book about Lincoln, make it A. Lincoln."
-The biography was named one of the best books of 2009 by the Washington Post, Philadelphia Inquirer, St. Louis Post-Dispatch, Christian Science Monitor, and Barnes & Noble.
+The biography was named one of the best books of 2009 by The Washington Post, Philadelphia Inquirer, St. Louis Post-Dispatch, Christian Science Monitor, and Barnes & Noble.
 Harold Holzer wrote: "Each generation requires—and seems to inspire—its own masterly one-volume Lincoln biography, and scholar Ronald C. White has crowned the bicentennial year with an instant classic for the twenty-first century."
-In 2010 A. Lincoln won a Christopher Award which salutes books that "affirm the highest values of the human spirit."
+In 2010 A. Lincoln won a Christopher Award, which salutes books that "affirm the highest values of the human spirit".